 With a name like Wolfdog, it’s not surprising this canine strikes in the mind images of violent wolf packs hunting innocent prey.
 It is certainly true that this breed has an exceptionally high prey drive.
 They must be exercised extensively to help burn off excess energy which can lead to a Wolfdog engaging in their own “hunts.”

 Experts claim this breed still exhibits much of the wild tendencies of their ancestors, which can lead to quite a bit of unpredictability from a Wolfdog.
 This is not a breed for first-time owners and they require a strong leader and consistent training.
+There are plenty of other dog breeds that look like wolves with milder temperaments, if wolfy looks are your thing.

 They require consistent, life-long training and socializing coupled with ample exercise to maintain a balanced, happy and friendly dog.
 With too much time on their paws, they can act out in destructive and aggressive ways.
 Bull Terriers do best with owners who are experienced with their breed and can give them proper discipline and love!